buildingSMART/Sample-Test-Files/IFC 4.3/Tin_1/readme.md

-# Tin_1
+# UT: Tin_1

 ### Intent

-IFC 4x3 RC1
-This scenario has a simple tin with just one colour for all the triangles.
+This scenario has a simple TIN with some holes/voids.

-The ifc file was written by 12d Model.
+The IFC file was written by 12d Model.

 ### Prerequisites

 This scenario builds upon following other scenarios:
-- None
+- ProjectSetup_1

 ### Content

 This scenario covers the following concepts and/or IFC entities:

+- `IfcTriangulatedIrregularNetwork`
+  - triangles have flags -2 / -1 / 7
-- ifcTriangulatedIrregularNetwork
+- `IfcSolidStratum`
-- ifcSolidStratum
+  - has geometry assigned

 ### Supporting files